edriver4/liri-node-app/README.md

     b.) npm install ./keys
     c.) npm install fs
     d.) npm install node-spotify-api
 3.)
-Next you will now be able to search for your concerts, spotify, and Movies by using commands 4.)
+Next you will now be able to search for your concerts, spotify, and Movies by using commands.
+4.)
 Whatever command you choose to use make sure you type this in the terminal first.  node liri.js [Command goes here]. (you don't need the brackets).

 ## Commands